GraphicsProgramming/learnd3d11/docs/index.md

     }
 ```

 That is more or less the heart of your application, the mainloop.
 You could also call it game loop, since in here everything happens.
 From reading keyboard and mouse input, reacting to it, to telling the graphics card to put a frog on the screen.
-It will also keep doing it, until it gets signaled to not to do that anymore because you closed the window for example, or hit Escape and mapped Escape to close the window.
+It will keep doing it, until it gets signaled to not to do that anymore because you closed the window for example ([glfwWindowShouldClose](https://www.glfw.org/docs/3.3/group__window.html#ga24e02fbfefbb81fc45320989f8140ab5)), or hit Escape and mapped Escape to close the window.
+[glfwPollEvents](https://www.glfw.org/docs/3.3/group__window.html#ga37bd57223967b4211d60ca1a0bf3c832) will make sure that `GLFW` knows about all required events coming from the operating system.

 ```cpp
     glfwDestroyWindow(window);